Nationals pull away to beat Indians | Devdiscourse

 The Nationals had 14 hits to the Indians' six.
 Juan Soto's double off the right field wall in the first inning brought home Trea Turner for Washington's 1-0 lead.
 Soto's 110 RBIs in a season are the second-most in Nationals/Expos history, behind Vladimir Guerrero's 131.

-Francisco Lindor tied the game when he blasted a 1-0 pitch into the second deck in right field for his 32nd home run.
+Francisco Lindor tied the game in the third inning when he blasted a 1-0 pitch into the second deck in right field for his 32nd home run.
 Jake Bauers scored Cleveland's other run on a wild pitch by Nationals reliever Aaron Barrett.

-The Nationals (93-69), who clinched home field advantage for the NL wild-card game after beating Cleveland 10-7 Saturday, will host Milwaukee on Tuesday.
-Cleveland (93-69) was eliminated from postseason contention on Friday after a loss to Washington, combined with Tampa Bay's win at Toronto.
-The Indians aren't in the postseason for the first time since 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)